-Locating Rogue Access Point using Fine-grained Channel Information
+Locating Rogue Access Point Using Fine-Grained Channel Information

-Chen Wang, Xiuyuan Zheng, Yingying Chen, Jie Yang
+Chen Wang, Xiuyuan Zheng, Yingying (Jennifer) Chen, and Jie Yang, Member, IEEE

 Abstract-Rogue access point (AP) has emerged as an important security problem in WLANs.
 However, it is a challenge task to localize the rogue AP with both high accuracy and minimal infrastructure cost.
 Either expensive professional infrastructure (e.g., multiple wireless sniffers) or additional hardware (e.g., directional antenna) need to be pre-deployed for rogue AP localization with high cost.
-Moreover, existing methods using Received Signal Strength (RSS) result in large error as RSS is suffered from the multipath and shadowing effects in complex wireless environment.
+Moreover, existing methods using Received Signal Strength (RSS) result in a large error as RSS is suffered from the multipath and shadowing effects in complex wireless environment.
 In this work, we exploit the channel state information (CSI), which is readily available from commercial Wi-Fi devices, to locate the rogue AP with high accuracy.
 We use only a single off-the-shelf Wi-Fi device for rogue AP localization which involves minimal infrastructure requirement.
 Our proposed rogue AP localization framework consists of two components: direction determination and position estimation.
 The direction determination can be carried out by using the human blocking effect on the CSI amplitude or phase.
 The multiple antennas on the Wi-Fi devices can be further utilized to enhance the rogue AP direction estimation.
 Given the estimated direction, two schemes are proposed to pinpoint the position of the rogue AP: determining directions at multiple locations grounded on triangulation and walking towards the rogue AP with direction adjustment.
-Results from extensive experiments in both indoor and outdoor environments show that our framework can achieve more practical and accurate rogue AP localization when comparing with existing RSS-based approach.
+Results from extensive experiments in both indoor and outdoor environments show that our framework can achieve more practical and accurate rogue AP localization when comparing with the existing RSS-based approach.

-Index Terms-rogue access point, channel state information, localization, direction determination
+$\textbf{Index Terms} \textbf{--} Rogue \ access \ point, \ channel \ state \ information, \ localization, \ direction \ determination$

-1 INTRODUCTION
+1 Introduction

-TITH the rapid advancement of wireless technologies, wireless networks play an increasingly important role in our daily lives.
+ITH the rapid advancement of wireless technologies, wireless networks play an increasingly important role in our daily lives.
 For example, the wide deployment of Wi-Fi Access Points (APs) enables any-time any-where Internet access in public places, offices and homes.
 While the mobile device users (e.g., smartphone, tablet and laptop) enjoy the convenience of accessing the Internet through the increasingly pervasive Wi-Fi APs, the security and privacy issues can become a barrier for the successful deployment of Wi-Fi networks.
-In particular, the emergence of rogue Access Points (i.e., rouge APs) brings significant security and privacy threats in wireless local area network (WLAN) [2], [16].
-A rogue AP is an unauthorized access point not deployed by the WLAN administrator but created by an adversary to conduct a man-in-the-middle attack [29].
-The rogue AP is usually equipped with two wireless cards, one is connected to an authorized legitimate AP and the other is configured as an AP for users to connect to [11].
+In particular, the emergence of rogue Access Points (i.e., rouge APs) brings significant security and privacy threats in wireless local area network (WLAN) [1], [2].
+A rogue AP is an unauthorized access point not deployed by the WLAN administrator but created by an adversary to conduct a man-in-the-middle attack [3].
+The rogue AP is usually equipped with two wireless cards, one is connected to an authorized legitimate AP and the other is configured as an AP for users to connect to [4].
 The rogue AP can thus eavesdrop the wireless communication and make the users to believe that they are connected to the legitimate AP.
-It has been estimated that almost 20% of corporations have rogue APs in their networks, which opens up the network to a number of targeted cyber-attacks [8], [5].
+It has been estimated that almost 20 percent of corporations have rogue APs in their networks, which opens up the network to a number of targeted cyber-attacks [5], [6].